geekgonecrazy/rfd-example/rfds/0001/README.md

 The RFD Process is modeled after the [RFD process from Oxide Computer](https://oxide.computer/blog/rfd-1-requests-for-discussion).

-RFD stands for Architecture Decision Record which are essentially RFC's but the idea being discussion is wanted vs RFC where its largely decided.
+RFD stands for Request For Discussion which are essentially RFC's but the idea being discussion is wanted vs RFC where its largely decided.
 We want to encourage more collaborative engagement.

 ## When to use an RFD